 A non-competitive format is available for students who are not quite ready for competition, allowing them to perform for judges’ comments without being judged against other students.

-First place winners of Branch Competitions advance to State Finals in April, held at Chapman University, Orange, California.
+First place winners of Branch Competitions advance to State Finals on April 19, 2020, held at Chapman University, Orange, California.

 Registration fees are non-refundable.